"Oh, Mel. It didn't happen?"

-"He, er... yes, come in, Inspector," she blurted out, stepping aside to let him through.
+"He, er... yes, come in, Inspector," she blurted out.
 As yet, Lestrade was about the only person on earth she had never called dear.
 Seemed disrespectful, addressing a policeman like that.
 "Is everything all right?"

 Since Sherlock's return, Mrs Hudson never let the police into the flat without asking questions first.

 "Oh, everything's fine.
 It's about..."
 Lestrade paused.
 If he said 'a case', Mrs Hudson might mention it to Harry.
 Who would definitely mention it to John.
 And John was not going to like that at all.
 "Secret men's business," he said instead, a catch-all to keep a prim elderly lady from asking too many questions.
-Smudge, so-called officially now, was lying stretched-out on the third step down from the flat.
+She stood aside to let him into the front hall.
+Smudge, so-called officially now, lay stretched-out on the third step down from the flat.
 He turned his attention to her.

 "Hey, puss," he said lightly.
 "You've been missed.
 Sort of.
 We don't want you back or anything.
-Keeping out of trouble, then?"
+Keeping out of trouble?"